 Training, qualifications & experience

-I have an MA/Advanced Diploma in Integrative Psychotherapy and Counselling from Middlesex University, having trained at The Minster Centre in London.
+I trained at The Minster Centre in London, and I have an MA/Advanced Diploma in Integrative Psychotherapy and Counselling from Middlesex University.
 As well as seeing clients in private practice in Seven Sisters (N15), I'm an Honorary Psychotherapist in a specialist NHS service, and I work as a community bereavement counsellor with the Haringey Bereavement Service which is run by St Joseph’s Hospice, Hackney.

 I have trained in Psychodynamic Psychotherapy, Humanistic and Person-Centred Psychotherapy, Body Psychotherapy, Diversity and Relational Psychotherapy.
 I have also had additional specialised training in child sexual abuse, death and bereavement, domestic abuse, self-harm and suicide, sexuality, sexual diversity, and trauma.

-I am a registered member of the BACP (British Association for Counselling and Psychotherapy).
+I am UKCP accredited and am a registered member of the BACP (British Association for Counselling and Psychotherapy).

 Code of Ethics: